proksch/sms1/README.md

 ## Serving Recommendations

-The trained model can be used by Python programs.
+The trained `.joblib` model files can be used by Python programs.
 However, we want to use it cross-language in a distributed application, as such, it is more convenient to wrap it in a micro service.

 You can find a Dockerfile in the project, which contains all required steps for training the model, embedding the model in the image, and for preparing an executable application.